Cost to Develop a Food Delivery App like EatClub and Zesty

-Zesty has its in-house logistics and delivery system.
+Zesty has an in-house logistics and delivery system.
 The Catering Captains are the critical link that seamlessly works with the backend team of Zesty, partner Restaurants/ Caterers, and Corporate Admin/ representative.

 Set-Up and Clean-Up

-The Catering Captains handle the entire process from the collection of food from Restaurant / Caterer to delivery to client venue.
+The Catering Captains handle the entire process from the collection of food from the Restaurant / Caterer to delivery to the client venue.

 They are in constant communication with the backend team of Zesty to address any issues (like a shortage, quality of dishes, etc.) at the earliest.

-Once the service is over, these Catering Captains are also responsible for the winding up and cleaning at the client space.
+Once the service is over, these Catering Captains are also responsible for winding up and cleaning the client space.

-The catering Apparatus and utensils are sent back to the place of origination.
+The catering Apparatus and utensils are sent back to the place of origin.

 Since the Catering Captains are physically present at the client’s place, they can get first-hand feedback and handle real-time issues without wasting time.

-Zesty has an emoji feature for the Catering Captains to receive feedback from the client and its superiors like a smile or a thumps-up.
+Zesty has an emoji feature for the Catering Captains to receive feedback from the client and its superiors like a smile or a thumbs-up.